pnp/List-Formatting/view-samples/faq-format/README.md

 ---

 ## Additional notes
 The Keyword field is used to match a value in the Answer column, and adds a hyperlink from the KeywordLink field to that value in the Answer column.
-In the below example, the formatting will change the "information" column in the Answer field, to a hyperlink linking to https://www.microsoft.com
+In the below example, the formatting will change the word "information" in the Answer field, to be a hyperlink linking to https://www.microsoft.com - rather than just text.

 * Title - "What's the difference between 32-bit and 64-bit versions of windows?"
 * Answer - "The terms 32-bit and 64-bit refer to the way a computer's processor (also called a CPU) handles information.
 The 64-bit version of Windows handles large amounts of random access memory (RAM) more effectively than a 32-bit system.
 Not all devices can run the 64-bit versions of Windows."